yuphin/turbulent-cfd/docs/README.md

 cmake ..
 make
 ```
-Make sure you delete you CMake cache if you change these settings midway through the build. \newline
+Make sure you delete you CMake cache if you change these settings midway through the build.
 Also note that the Vulkan code is only tested and designed on a RTX 3060 GPU, therefore there may be problems on lower-end hardware.

 In order to run **Fluidchen**, the case file should be given as input parameter.
 Some default case files are located in the `example_cases` directory.
 If you installed **Fluidchen**, you can execute them from anywhere you want as